matplotlib/matplotlib/doc/users/gridspec.rst

   ax = plt.subplot(gs[0, 0])

 A GridSpec instance provides array-like (2d or 1d) indexing that returns the SubplotSpec instance.
-For, SubplotSpec that spans multiple cells, use slice. ::
+For a SubplotSpec that spans multiple cells, use slice. ::

   ax2 = plt.subplot(gs[1, :-1])